TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (special, see description in 'update' section above)
         default: no

+    disks.*.pci_slot:

+        Specifies the virtual PCI slot that this disk will occupy.
+Bhyve places each disk into a PCI slot that is identified by the PCI bus, device, and function (BDF).
+The slot may be specified as <bus>:<device>:<function>
+        ("0:4:0"), <device>:<function> ("4:0") or <device> ("4").
+If bus or
+        function is not specified, 0 is used.

+        Per the PCI specification legal values for bus, device and function are:

+          bus: 0 - 255, inclusive
+          device: 0 - 31, inclusive
+          function: 0 - 7, inclusive

+        All functions on devices 0, 6, 30, and 31 on bus 0 are reserved.
+For
+        maximum compatibility with boot ROMs and guest operating systems, the disk with boot=true should exist on bus 0 device 3, 4, or 5.
+If any function other than zero (e.g. 0:5:1) is used, function zero on the same device (e.g. 0:5:0) must also be used for the guest OS to recognize the disk in the non-zero slot.

+        If pci_slot is not specified, disks will be assigned to available slots in the 0:4:0 - 0:4:7 range.
+Disks with media=cdrom will be assigned to 0:3:0 - 0:3:7.

+        The format used by pci_slot is slightly different than that reported by the Linux `lspci` utility that may be used in guests.
+The format used by `lspci` is <bus>:<device>.<function> with each number is represented in hexadecimal.
+Also notice the mixture of `:` and `.` separators by `lspci`.

+        type: string (<bus>:<device>:<function>, <device>:function, or <device>)
+        vmtype: bhyve
+        listable: yes
+        create: yes
+        update: yes (special, see description in 'update' section above)
+        default: no

     disks.*.refreservation:

         Specifies a refreservation for this disk.
 This property controls the